laurentlam/bird_image_classification_mva/README.md

 make predict
 ```

+### Going further
+If you want to go deeper in the understanding of the different steps of the pipeline, feel free to take a look at the `bird_image_classification_mva_report.pdf` report PDF file, describing all steps with references and providing results and metrics of the project.

 ### Troubleshooting
 If you have issues running the `make extract` command script, it might be due to compatibility reasons since the cloned Mask-RCNN repository was based on Tensorflow *1.x <= 1.9*.
 That would be incompatible with the rest of the scripts.